davidgalstyan53/davidgalstyan53.github.io/_posts/2021-04-16-SpringBlog-7_Jenkins-Intro.markdown

 After inputting your user info, you'll be greeted with the Jenkins dashboard.
 Now, I have no idea how to use Jenkins at the moment.
 But now that we have Jenkins installed and running, I'll be able to play around and see what I can come up with for next week's blog.

+Oh, and if you're a Windows user and want to install Jenkins, here's some advice: don't.